tervertatyough/tervertatyough/README.md

 - 👋 Hi, I’m @tervertatyough
 - 👀 I’m interested in Information Technology
-- 🌱 I’m currently building Web/Mobile Applications using flutter
+- 🌱 I’m currently building Web/Mobile Applications using flutter and firebase
 - 💞️ I’m looking to collaborate on Projects
-- 📫 How to reach me email: tcubeterver@gmail.com Instagram: @tervertatyough
+- 📫 How to reach me email: tervertatyough@yahoo.com Instagram: @life_of_terver

 <!---
 tervertatyough/tervertatyough is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.